 In addition, in the course of normal business operations, the Company has agreements with contract service providers to assist in the performance of the Company's research and development and manufacturing activities.
-Expenditures to CROs and CMOs represent significant costs in clinical development.
+Expenditures to CROs, CMOs and academic research institutions represent significant costs in clinical development.
 Subject to required notice periods and the Company's obligations under binding purchase orders, the Company can elect to discontinue the work under these agreements at any time.